Sunil Gangopadhyay: Krittibas

 In 1953, he co-founded the influential avant-grade Bengali magazine Krittibas with Deepak Majumder and Ananda Bagchi.
-As its editor, he transformed the magazine into a platform for a new generation of poets who experimented with innovative themes, rhythms, and language.
+As its editor, he transformed the magazine into a platform for a new generation of poets who experimented with innovative themes, rhythms, and language.The magazine is credited with launching the careers of several later Bengali poets, including Prabal Kumar Basu.

 Other works

 Later, he started writing for various publications of the Ananda Bazar group, a major publishing house in Kolkata and has been continuing it for many years.
 He became a friend of the beat poet Allen Ginsberg while he was travelling in India.
 Ginsberg mentioned Gangopadhyay most notedly in his poem "September on Jessore Road."
 Gangopadhyay in return mentioned Ginsberg in some of his prose work.
 After serving five years as the Vice President, he was elected the President of the Sahitya Akademi on 20 February 2008.

 Sunil, along with Tarun Sanyal, Jyotirmoy Datta and Satrajit Dutta had volunteered to be defence witnesses in the famous trial of Hungry generation movement poet Malay Roy Choudhury.